Credit Suisse looks for capital from Mideast, top banker to leave

 Analysts have said the company might need as much as 9 billion Swiss francs ($9 billion) as part of a reorganization, some of which may have to come from investors and some from the sale of assets.

-It has already begun a sale process of its U.S. asset management arm, Bloomberg News reported on Monday, citing people familiar with the matter.
-The unit is expected to draw interest from private equity firms, the report said.
+It has already begun a sale process for its U.S. asset management arm, with initial bids due at the end of this week, a source familiar with the matter said.
+Bloomberg News, which first reported the news on Monday, said the unit is expected to draw interest from private equity firms.

 Its approach for a capital raise indicates that the sale of assets alone may not be enough to cover the costs of an imminent overhaul that the embattled bank hopes will draw a line under heavy losses and a string of scandals.